scott-w/backbone.marionette/CONTRIBUTING.md

 * If you're submitting documentation for a new feature, base off `next`
 * If you're submitting documentation for the current release, base off `master`

+If you're still unsure which branch to request against, base off `next`.
+If we need you to change it, we'll just ask.

 ### Submitting a Great Patch

 We want Marionette to provide a great experience to developers and help you